 The slaves were the property of the demon in the shape of a woman whom we mentioned in the beginning of this article.
 They had been confined by her for several months in the situation from which they had thus been rescued and had merely been kept in existence to prolong their sufferings and to make them taste all that the most refined cruelty could inflict.
 But why dwell upon the particulars!
 We feel confident that the community share with us our indignation, and that vengeance will fall, heavily full upon the guilty culprit.”

-Her home was torn apart by the vicious mob gathered outside when they realized the LaLauries had fled.
 There it sat, a hulking ruin, for decades.
-Almost immediately, the mansion became the scene of ghostly tales, as people reported hearing the tortured shrieks of the LaLauries mistreated slaves echoing through the streets surrounding the home.
+Almost immediately, the mansion became the scene of ghostly tales, as people reported hearing the tortured shrieks of the LaLauries’ mistreated slaves echoing through the streets surrounding the home.
 In the 1850s, the mansion was refurbished, but it would never shake the curse of the events that had transfixed the city of New Orleans.

 The turn of the last century saw dozens of horrific tales become associated with the mansion.
-One such story states that in the moments before the LaLauries fled the city, they pulled up the floorboards in one of the upstairs bedrooms.
+One such story states that, in the moments before the LaLauries fled the city, they pulled up the floorboards in one of the upstairs bedrooms.
 There, they shackled a dozen or more of their servants, still alive, with their mouths sewn shut.
-When their muffled moans and the clanking of their chains were heard, it was assumed to be ghosts.
+When their muffled moans and the clanking of their chains were heard, the noise was assumed to be ghosts.
 Their remains were discovered decades later during a renovation of the home.
-It would become the depository of all the worst that humans could imagine other humans capable of.
+It would become the repository of all the worst that humans could imagine other humans capable of.

-This notoriety makes the building something of a prize possession, but like the Hope Diamond, its beauty and majesty seem to exact a painful price.
+This notoriety makes the building something of a prized possession, but, like the Hope Diamond, its beauty and majesty seem to exact a painful price.
 One owner after another comes to a bad end.
-One opened a “haunted pub”, which he was forced to close a few short years later.
-Shortly before his, he bequeathed the house to it’s last documented spirit.
-A suite upstairs was rented to a curious old man who died just days after taking possession, and amongst his belongings was $10,000 in gold.
+One opened a “haunted pub,” which he was forced to close a few short years later.
+Shortly before this, he bequeathed the house to its last documented spirit.
+A suite upstairs was rented to a curious old man who died just days after moving in, and among his belongings was $10,000 in gold.
 His spirit still haunts the hallways of the mansion, seeking his misplaced fortune.

 “A Torture Chamber Is Uncovered by Arson.”
 History.com, A&E Television Networks, 2009, www.history.com/this-day-in-history/a-torture-chamber-is-uncovered-by-arson